 Beane's friends were outraged that the elderly and prominent doctor had been taken captive.
 Local military commander Brigadier General William H. Winder wrote a letter to General Ross demanding Beane's release, but his effort fell flat.
 President Madison then gave his approval for the prisoner of war exchange officer for the area, John Stuart Skinner, and Georgetown attorney Francis Scott Key to meet up with Ross' ship in the Chesapeake Bay and negotiate Beane's release.

 The Battle of Baltimore

-Key and Skinner were well received by the British on their flagship the HMS Tonnant.
+Key and Skinner were well received by the British on their flagship, the HMS Tonnant.
 Vice Admiral Alexander Cochrane was busy preparing for the bombardment of Baltimore and seemed too preoccupied to worry about whether or not he should let Beane go, despite the objections of Rear Admiral George Cockburn, who disliked the doctor very much.
-General Ross found himself far more willing to release Beane after Key and Skinner presented him with letters describing how well the wounded British troops left behind in Maryland had been treated by the Americans.
+However, General Ross found himself far more willing to release Beane after Key and Skinner presented him with letters describing how well the Americans had treated the wounded British troops left behind in Maryland.

-Ross decided to release Beane, but could not let Key and Skinner head back to shore since they had seen far too much of the Royal Navy's preparation for the bombardment of Baltimore.
-Key, Skinner, and Beane were placed in their own small boat, which was tied to a British warship and heavily guarded.
+Ross decided to release Beane but could not let Key and Skinner head back to shore since they had seen far too much of the Royal Navy's preparation for the bombardment of Baltimore.
+So instead, key, Skinner, and Beane were placed in their own small boat, which was tied to a British warship and heavily guarded.